-Last Updated on 12/12/2018.
+Last Updated on 02/23/2021.

 The Auburn Housing Authority (AHA) Section 8 Housing Choice Voucher waiting list is closed.

 There were three ways to apply during the opening period:

 This waiting list had the following preferences:

-Selected applicants were placed on the waiting list by date and time the application was received, by order of preferences.
+Selected applicants were placed on the waiting list by date and time the application is received, weighed by order of preferences.

-Last Updated on 04/30/2019.
+Last Updated on 09/21/2021.